awaik/flutter-examples/README.md

 # flutter-examples
-Collection of simple examples some Flutter features.
+Collection of simple examples with some Flutter features.